Celebrating Juneteenth: This Year and Every Year

 On June 19, 1865, after the surrender of General Lee that April, General Granger’s arrival in Galveston with forces that were strong enough to overcome the resistance signaled freedom for the 250,000 enslaved African Americans in Texas.
 When the enslaved African American people heard about the end of the war and their freedom, a cry of joy and celebrations broke out among newly freed African Americans, which gave birth to “Juneteenth.”

-Juneteenth marks an extremely important milestone in Black History in the United States.
+Juneteenth marks an important milestone in Black History in the United States.
 Juneteenth—also known as Emancipation Day, Freedom Day, Liberty Day, Jubilee Day, and Cel-Liberation Day—is an unofficial holiday is now a federal holiday commemorating the end of slavery in the United States.
-This is an excellent and entertaining 90-second video to help you start to learn about Juneteenth.

 The people of Texas are informed that, in accordance with a Proclamation from the Executive of the United States, all slaves are free.
 This involves an absolute equality of rights and rights of property between former masters and slaves, and the connection heretofore existing between them becomes that between employer and hired laborer.
 The freedmen are advised to remain quietly at their present homes and work for wages.
 They are informed that they will not be allowed to collect at military posts and that they will not be supported in idleness either there or elsewhere.